jidongxiao/networksecurity/labs/tls/README.md

 ### Steps

 1. use wireshark to open the capture file forensics.pcapng.
 From the capture, we can see there is FTP traffic between Bob's machine 10.142.0.3 and a remote server 104.155.183.43.
-Locate the first FTP packet, and then right click -> follow -> TCP stream, this shows Bob transferred a file called key.zip. (in FTP, retr command means retrieve a file.)
+Locate the first FTP packet (which is packet 4), and then right click -> follow -> TCP stream, this shows Bob transferred a file called key.zip. (in FTP, retr command means retrieve a file.)

 ![alt text](lab-tls-ftp.png "Lab tls ftp")